 Click “Continue” to move to the next step.

-5. In the next page, merchants are asked to select the jurisdictions where they have indirect tax (e.g. sales tax, GST and VAT) obligations.
+3. On the next page, merchants are asked to select the jurisdictions where they have indirect tax (e.g. sales tax, GST and VAT) obligations.

 Please be sure to enter the correct TIN information.
 Click “Continue” to move forward.

-7. The next page allows you to view a summary of the tax information you’ve entered.
-Click the checkbox at the bottom to indicate your agreement that you are responsible for the accuracy of any information you’ve provided and for the collection, reporting, and payment of all taxes to the appropriate authorities.
-You also agree to the Wish Merchant Tax Policy by clicking “Submit”:
+5. The next page allows merchants to view a summary of the tax information they have entered.
+Click the checkbox at the bottom to indicate merchants’ agreement that they are responsible for the accuracy of any information they have provided and for the collection, reporting, and payment of all taxes to the appropriate authorities.

-8. In the popup modal that follows, click “Submit”:
+6. In the popup modal that follows, click “Submit”: